garkey/xstate-lwc-app/chart-create-lwc-app/README.md

 # chartjs-create-lwc-app

 This is a generated application from create-lwc-app.
-It has then been outfitted to test LWCC components, https://salesforcelabs.github.io/LightningWebChartJS
+It has then been outfitted to test LWC components, mostly charts.

 `npm run watch`